Skip to content

 The best way to choose the right fertilizer or plant food for your plants is to consider the following factors:

-- The soil conditions
+• The soil c

 If you’re not sure what type of fertilizer or plant food to use, you can always consult with a garden center or nursery.